BarBara Luna: Life and career

 Opportunities in television came as well.
+She appeared on Have Gun Will Travel S2 E19 "The Monster" as Lupita (1960).
 One of Luna's better-known roles was as Lt.
 Marlena Moreau in the "Mirror, Mirror" episode of Star Trek: The Original Series (1967), a role she commemorates as a guest of Star Trek conventions worldwide.
 She has appeared in some 500 television series, including Walt Disney's Zorro, where she was a recurring character in the "Joaquin" arc as Theresa, the Tamale Peddler; the role of Rikki Stevens in the 1958 Perry Mason episode "The Case of the Sardonic Sergeant"; The Man from U.N.C.L.E. episode "The Man from THRUSH Affair" as Marnya; The Wild Wild West as Gatita; The Big Valley as Miranda (1968); Gunsmoke as Chavela (in "He Learned About Women" Episode 21 Season 7); Overland Trail as Estrelita (in episode "Mission to Mexico"); Bonanza as Cayetena Losaro; The Outer Limits as Gaby Christian; The Invaders as Lisa; Hawaiian Eye in three episodes: "The Koa Man" as Susan Chang, "Sword of the Samurai" as Michiko and "Payoff" as Tia Kuno; Hawaii Five-O in two episodes: "A Thousand Pardons, You're Dead" as Yoko Collins and "A Lion in the Streets" as Elena Kamoku; Buck Rogers in the 25th Century as Koori; Dallas as Carmen Esperanza; Charlie's Angels as Cynthia Weaver; two guest starring roles on the original Mission: Impossible and in the 1980s remake of that series; and roles in the television soap operas Search for Tomorrow and One Life to Live.

 Between film commitments, Luna remained active in musicals.
 She appeared as Anita in five companies of West Side Story, including a revival at Lincoln Center in New York City.
 Her last Broadway show was A Chorus Line in the role of Diana Morales (in the "New" New York cast in 1976).
 This performance led to the preparation of a cabaret act for her.
 Its opening night at Freddie's in New York City drew rave reviews and led to engagements at the Concord Resort Hotel in the Catskills and at clubs in Atlantic City and Los Angeles.
 A review of her cabaret show in The New York Times found her singing flawed because "her small kittenish voice with its wobbly pitch and wide vibrato was simply not up to the task" of singing songs associated with well-known vocalists.